 - Everest Three Passes Trek Map

-- Government-certified, well-experienced Global Adventure Trekking guide
+- A government-certified, well-experienced high-altitude Sherpa guide from Global Adventure Trekking

 - Salary including insurance, equipment, accommodation, and food for your Nepalese Guide